utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 - Argument 1 - first 4 bytes of message to send
 - Argument 2 - last 4 bytes of message to send
 - Data (8 bytes) - response from EPS

+Ideas for use cases:

+- Request a single field of EPS_HK data (in case the block collection of all measurements at once fails).

 Send CAN Message - PAY
 ^^^^^^^^^^^^^^^^^^^^^^